Snake Identification Tool — Brisbane North

 What does the confidence level mean?

-Confidence is the model’s estimated likelihood for the predicted species based on the uploaded photo.
-Lower confidence means the result is less reliable.
+Confidence is the model's estimated certainty for the predicted species based on the uploaded photo.
+A result of 90%+ is a strong prediction; below 75% the result is unreliable and you should treat the snake as potentially venomous until a professional has assessed it.

 What if the confidence is below 75%?

 Treat low-confidence results as a warning sign.
-The tool can be wrong, so keep your distance and contact a licensed snake catcher if you are unsure.
+Poor lighting, motion blur, an unusual angle, or a juvenile snake can all reduce accuracy significantly.
+Keep your distance and contact a licensed snake catcher if you are unsure.

 How accurate is the snake ID tool?